When you have an idea for a clothing line, one of steps you’ll have to figure out is how to source fabric.

 They tell you different places to source fabric, but don’t advise how to actually find or reach out to them.
 They don’t tell you what questions to ask, red flags to look for, or how to know if you’re getting the right product.

 Which is why this guide is different!
 I’m going to give you everything you need to know to source the perfect fabric for your clothing line including email templates and word for word scripts you can swipe.
+This way you can make sure you’re ready to reach out to factories.

 (Psst!
 You can also use these exact strategies to source trims + findings like zippers, buttons, ribbon, etc!)